SHARE

 Wells Street Art Fair runs on Wells between North Ave and Division.
 There are 225 artists, food vendors from local restaurants, and music.
 This is a much more lively scene than the Old Town Art Fair.
 The music can get loud, and if you bring kids, I suggest they come in the morning.
 Average attendance is 50,000.

-I have called Chicago home since graduating college and have lived in the Lincoln Park neighborhood in a few different apartments.
-The energy and excitement that come with art fair weekend in the city are incredible.
+I have called Chicago home since graduating from college and have lived in the Lincoln Park neighborhood in a few different apartments.
+The energy and excitement that come with the art fair weekend in the city are incredible.

 How I Got My Start